 From the airport to the city centre Saudi Arabia

-If you are traveling to Saudi Arabia from France, you will land either in Riyadh, the capital, or in Jeddah, the arrival point for Mecca.
+If you're flying to Saudi Arabia from France, you'll land either in Riyadh, the capital, or in Jeddah, the arrival point for Mecca.
 There are also winter connections between Paris and AlUla.
-The first thing to do is to buy a local SIM card in order to use the services of Uber or Careem.
-There are also green cabs waiting at the exit gates of the airports and you can pay by credit card.
+The first thing to do is buy a local SIM card so you can use the services of Uber or Careem.
+Green cabs are also available at airport exits, and you can pay by credit card.

-The distances in the country are great and the airports are often quite far from the cities.
-Although public transportation is sometimes available, it is not the most practical way to reach your hotel.
-For example, in Jeddah, a train connects the airport to Mecca through the city.
+The country's distances are vast, and airports are often quite far from cities.
+Although public transport is sometimes available, it is not the most practical way of getting to your hotel.
+In Jeddah, for example, a train links the airport to Mecca via the city.

 Arrival by train Saudi Arabia